SumanjaliDamarla/100daysofcode/README.md

 * [COPS](https://www.codechef.com/problems/COPS): Cops and the Thief Devu
   * Completion of arrays and start new excercise or practice problems in new language
   * to write code according to the language and make it readable
+# Day-5, 6:
+  * Lot of struggle with git and linux terminal to undo file commits, modify versions, etc.
+# Day-7, 8: Codechef DSA problems - Arrays (in Java)